skatejs/skatejs/README.md

 * `withUpdate` -- the generated element will react to changes on their props or HTML attributes.
 * `withChildren` -- the generated element will react to changes to its child elements.
 * `withRenderer` -- the element can generate its own DOM and output it to a `renderRoot` (a `ShadowRoot` node by default).
+* `withLifecycle` -- the element can use added sugar on top of the built-in lifecycle callbacks.
+* `withContext` --  the element will inherit context from components up the tree, like in React.
 * `withUnique` -- allows for naming the custom element through `is`.

 Calling `withComponent()` gives you a Custom Element class constructor, which you can then extend to